 Yes – if the accident was not your fault, you can make a police car accident claim as an emergency vehicle driver.
 You may be claiming against another driver, or you could be claiming against your employer if they were to blame for not following the Health and Safety laws in place in the United Kingdom.
 It is also worth noting that as well as the general HSE regulations, there are specific Health and Safety rules for each emergency services division.

 You need to take the necessary steps to gather as much evidence as possible.
 This includes the following:

-- Write down everything you can remember so you do not forget anything important.
+- Write down everything you can remember about the emergency situation so you do not forget anything important.

 - Take photographs of the scene and your injuries if applicable.